Skip to content

 • Submit annual reports on the postdoc’s progress to the Office of the Vice Provost for Research by the postdoc’s renewal date.

-• Provide support and guidance in the fellow’s work while allowing a degree of autonomy to cultivate research independence.
+• Provide support and guidance in the fellow’s work while allowing a high degree of autonomy to cultivate research independence.

 • Establish clear plans for how projects will be divided when fellows complete their training.